mongodb/docs/source/reference/javascript.rst

                of the map-reduce job to a collection with that name.
 See below for additional output options.

-   :param optional query: A query object, like the query used by the
+   :param document query: Optional.
+A query object, like the query used by the
-                          :func:`find()` method.
+                          :func:`db.collection.find()` method.
 Use this to specify
                           which documents should enter the map phase of the aggregation.

-   :param optional sort: Sorts the input objects using this key.
+   :param sort: Optional.
+Sorts the input objects using this key.
 This
-                         option is useful for optimizing the
+                option is useful for optimizing the job.
-                         job.
 Common uses include sorting by the emit key so that there are fewer reduces.

-   :param optional limit: Specifies a maximum number of objects to
+   :param limit: Optional.
+Specifies a maximum number of objects to
                  return from the collection.

-   :param optional finalize: Specifies an optional "finalize" function
+   :param finalize: Optional.
+Specifies an optional "finalize" function
-                             to run on a result, following the reduce stage, to modify or control the output of the :func:`mapReduce()` operation.
+                    to run on a result, following the reduce stage, to modify or control the output of the :func:`db.collection.mapReduce()` operation.

-   :param optional scope: Place a :term:`document` as the contents of
+   :param scope: Optional.
+Place a :term:`document` as the contents of
                  this field, to place fields into the global javascript scope for the execution of the map-reduce command.

-   :param optional jsMode: Boolean; specifies whether to convert
+   :param Boolean jsMode: Optional.
+Specifies whether to convert
                           intermediate data into BSON format between
                           the mapping and reducing steps.

-			   If false, map-reduce execution
+                          If false, map-reduce execution internally
-                           internally converts the values emitted
-                           during the map function from JavaScript
+                          converts the values emitted during the map function from JavaScript objects into BSON
-                           objects into BSON objects, and so must convert those BSON objects into JavaScript
+                          objects, and so must convert those BSON objects into JavaScript objects when calling
-                           objects when calling the reduce function.
+                          the reduce function.
+When this argument is false, :func:`db.collection.mapReduce()`
-			   When this argument is false, the BSON objects used for intermediate values can be placed in temporary, on-disk storage,
+                          places the :term:`BSON` objects used for
+                          intermediate values in temporary, on-disk
-			   allowing the map-reduce job to execute over arbitrarily large data sets.
+                          storage, allowing the map-reduce job to
+                          execute over arbitrarily large data sets.

                           If true, map-reduce execution retains the
                           values emitted by the map function and returned as JavaScript objects, and so does not need to do extra conversion work to call the reduce function.
-When this
-                           argument is true, the map-reduce job can execute faster, but can only work for result sets with less than 500K distinct key arguments to the mapper's emit function.
+When this argument is true, the map-reduce job can execute faster, but can only work for result sets with less than 500K distinct key arguments to the mapper's emit function.

                           The ``jsMode`` option defaults to
                           true.
-FIXME: really?

                           .. versionadded: 2.0

-   :param optional verbose: Boolean.
+   :param Boolean verbose: Optional.
 The ``verbose`` option provides
                            statistics on job execution times.

-   The "``out``" field of the :func:`mapReduce()`, provides a number of additional configuration options that you may use to control how MongoDB returns data from the map-reduce job.
+   The "``out``" field of the :func:`db.collection.mapReduce()`, provides a number of additional configuration options that you may use to control how MongoDB returns data from the map-reduce job.
 Consider the following 4 output possibilities.

    .. versionadded: 1.8

-   :param optional replace: Specify a collection name (e.g. ``{ out: {
+   :param replace: Optional.
+Specify a collection name (e.g. ``{ out: {
                    replace: collectionName } }``) where the
                    output of the map-reduce overwrites the
                    contents of the collection specified
                    (i.e. "``collectionName``") if there is
                    any data in that collection.

-   :param optional merge: Specify a collection name (e.g. ``{ out: {
+   :param merge: Optional.
+Specify a collection name (e.g. ``{ out: {
                  merge: collectionName } }``) where the
                  map-reduce operation writes output to an
                  existing collection
                  (i.e. "``collectionName``",) and only
                  overwrites existing documents in the
                  collection when a new document has the same key as a document that existed before the map-reduce operation began.

-   :param optional reduce: This operation behaves like the "``merge``"
+   :param reduce: Optional.
+This operation behaves like the "``merge``"
                   option above, except that when an existing document has the same key as a new document, "``reduce``" function from the
                   map reduce job will run on both values and MongoDB will write the result of this function to the new collection.
 The specification
                   takes the form of "``{ out: { reduce: collectionName } }``", where
                   "``collectionName``" is the name of the
                   results collection.

-   :param optional inline: Indicate the inline option (i.e. "``{ out:
+   :param inline: Optional.
+Indicate the inline option (i.e. "``{ out:
                   { inline: 1 } }``") to perform the map
                   reduce job in memory and return the results at the end of the function.
 This option is only possible when the entire result set will fit within the :ref:`maximum size of a BSON document <limit-bson-document-size>`.
                   When performing map-reduce jobs on
-                           secondary members of replica sets, this is the only available :param:`out` option.
+                  secondary members of replica sets, this is the only available ``out`` option.

    .. seealso:: :term:`map-reduce`, provides a greater overview
       of MognoDB's map-reduce functionality.